NeoGeographyToolkit/StereoPipeline/docs/examples.rst

 Above, we read the ECEF camera positions from the ``frame_index.csv`` file provided by Planet.
-These positions are more accurate than what ``cam_gen`` can get on its own based on the RPC camera, so this approach is preferred.
+These positions are more accurate than what ``cam_gen`` can get on its own based on the RPC camera.

-The ``--cam-ctr-weight`` and ``--refine-camera`` options will keep the camera position in place by penalizing any deviations with the given weight, while refing the camera orientation.
+The ``--cam-ctr-weight`` and ``--refine-camera`` options will keep the camera position in place by penalizing any deviations with the given weight, while refining the camera orientation.

 The reference DEM ``ref.tif`` is a Copernicus 30 m DEM (:numref:`initial_terrain`).
 Ensure the DEM is relative to WGS84 and